codinglead/codinglead.github.io/_posts/2019-09-02-semantic-html.md

 ## div for layout

 Semantic HTML tags should be used whenever you can.
 It is ok to use <code class="highlight__code"><div></code> tag for layout purposes.
-If the semantic HTML doesn't fit just use a div.
+If the semantic HTML tag doesn't make sense just use a div.

 An example of using a <code class="highlight__code"><div></code> over semantic elements is when you are centering content by using the <code class="highlight__code">margin: auto</code> technique.